alfaeliasws/on-courses-laravel/README.md

 * Deeper with php artisan to know that route actions doesn't properly refreshed with reload
 * Wrestling with API doesn't returning JSON because of authentication problems

-Link: Still can be run locally with php artisan serve after migration, still debugging in deployment to heroku especially with Procfile web: vendor/bin/heroku-php-apache2 public/ not found
+Link: Still can be run locally with php artisan serve after migration, still debugging in deployment to heroku especially with Procfile (web: vendor/bin/heroku-php-apache2 public/ not found in heroku log --tail)